 Another method of applying a powder coating is through the use of a fluidized bed.
 For this process, the base material is heated and then submerged into a container filled with the powder coating material.
 After being submerged, the coated part is potentially subjected to post-curing, depending on the type of base and coating material.

 While there are several different varieties of powder coating that can be used depending on job conditions and requirements, powder coating materials can typically be categorized as either thermoplastics and thermosets.

 - Thermoplastics Thermoplastics are a type of coating material that can be set by heat more than one time.
 This is advantageous for coating removal and other post-curing alterations.
 Thermoplastics are also generally more ductile, and have an excellent ability to withstand impacts without fracturing.
 In general, thermoplastics also have excellent chemical resistance.
 Examples of thermoplastic coating material types include polyester, polyvinyl chloride, and nylon.

 - Thermosets Thermosets are coating material types that form cross-links among their molecular structures when cured.
-This cross-linking is more permanent thermoplastics.
-Once cured, thermosets are less affected by temperature which makes them ideal for higher temperature applications.
-They can also be a more affordable coating methods than some types of thermoplastics.
+This cross-linking is more permanent than thermoplastics.
+Once cured, thermosets are less affected by temperature, which makes them ideal for higher temperature applications.
+They can also be a more affordable coating method than some types of thermoplastics.

 What Metals Can Be Powder Coated?